g0v-data/g0v-hackmd-archive/notes/rkhwcd4yT8SBsyzjEKo2Jg.md

 ### PART 2.
 Point of Entry
 > Understanding Initial Contact and Participation

 5. How did you first come into contact with or learn about CfJ?
+Why did you decide to join CfJ?
 - first time: I was working in NPO (waffle) close gender gap between girls
 - people connect me with cfj
+- It looks so fun
+- FtO, can communicate with others and develop something with different people from different countries

 6. What was the first activity you participated in?
 What motivated you to join?
 - interested in closing gender gaps, solving social issues